blue bulletin from bcidaho

 Medicare Advantage (MA) plan

-Plus, with an MA plan, all your healthcare ID cards are combined into one so that you don’t need to carry multiple cards with you.
+Plus, with an MA plan, all your healthcare ID cards are combined into one, so you don’t need to carry multiple cards with you.
 You’ll only need your Blue Cross of Idaho member ID card for all your medical services and for filling your prescriptions, if you have Part D included in your plan.

 Browse our MA plan options to see which of our plans may work for you.